benjymous/annotations/sandman/sandman.13.md

 the natural order that _is_ allowed and that serves a similar emotional purpose is recounted in "Men of Good Fortune".
 As Hob finally realizes (and Dream finally admits), he is granted a reprieve from death because Dream needs a friend.

-"Men of Good Fortune" can also be argued to have a structural relationship with the second long thread, in that the two have constrasts that seem to me to be significant.
+"Men of Good Fortune" can also be argued to have a structural relationship with the second long thread, in that the two have contrasts that seem to me to be significant.
 The relationship with Nada (love) was destructive (at least for Nada!) and suspect, as it was apparently engineered for malicious reasons by Desire (and Despair?).
 The relationship with Hob (friendship) is positive (for both parties)